shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC using the Xbox 360 version and the MonoGame Framework as a base.

 ### Current status
-Camera effects have problems in Popaganda Pack.
+Missing some effects in Popaganda Pack.
 Supports gamepad and keyboard input.

 Controls as of 1/20/23:
 - S (start)
 - Spacebar (A)
 - B (B)

+## Platforms
+- Windows x64, x86 (should work from Vista to Windows 11, confirmed on W11)
+- Android (confirmed working on Android 13)
+- Linux x64 (confirmed working on Ubuntu 23.04)
+- macOS x64 (should work on 10.15 Catalina, not confirmed)